Mohs Surgery & Dermatology Frequently Asked Questions

 Please do not hesitate to reach out if you have questions after reviewing these FAQs, What is Mohs Surgery?, and the Patient Forms.

-Is Dr. Dhir available to perform skin cancer screening, biopsies, and non-surgical treatment?
+Are your providers available to perform skin cancer screening, biopsies, and non-surgical treatment?

 Of course.
 We would be honored to assist you with evaluation and biopsy of suspicious lesions if not already done by your dermatologist or primary care physician.
 We are also happy to perform excisions and prescribe non-surgical treatments when Mohs surgery is not needed.